Cassytha: Context and distribution

 Though the Lauraceae constitute a large family, with thousands of species in tens of genera, Cassytha is its only known parasitic genus, and its climbing habit also is atypical of the family; most Lauraceae are woody shrubs or trees.
 The genus at one time was assigned its own family, Cassythaceae, but currently agreement on its inclusion into the Lauraceae is general.

 As currently defined, Cassytha has a wide distribution for a genus of so few species.
 Most are native to Australia (including temperate regions, where they are the only native members of the family), but a few are indigenous to Africa, southern Asia, various islands, and regions in the Americas.
 Some species seem to have been spread inadvertently by humans and probably by birds as well, and now occur on several continents.
 C. filiformis, for example, grows in Hawaii (where it is said to be indigenous), the Australasian realm, northern South America, Central America, southern Florida, Japan, and South Africa.
 It also appears to have been transported to many major islands, and now is effectively pantropical.

-Botanical details

-The genus is cited as Cassytha L., Sp.
-Pl.
-35 (1753), which means that Carl Linnaeus formally described it in 1753 in his monumental work, Species Plantarum.
-Otto Stapf updated the work in Flora Capensis in 1912.